 The 9th Annual NLLSA Moot Court Competition will take place over two days from September 29th-30th, 2016 at Suffolk University Law School and Boston College Law School.
 Preliminary and semi-final rounds will commence the morning of Thursday, September 29th and will take place at Suffolk University Law School’s campus.
-The Final Round will be held the morning of Friday, September 30th at Boston College Law School’s campus.
+The Final Round will be held the morning of Friday, September 30th at Suffolk University Law School’s campus.

 The Final Round will kick off the 20th Annual NLLSA Conference and will be open to all attendees.
 The Boston Host Committee is working diligently to secure moot court judges across various practices, including Judge Advocate Generals, criminal and civil law practitioners and appellate attorneys, and sitting state and federal judges.